troessner/reek/docs/How-To-Write-New-Detectors.md

 Before starting to code you should discuss the overall idea for your new smell detector with us in a corresponding github issue.
-We all should have a solid understanding of what this detector actually reports, the edgecases it covers and the overall rationale behind it.
+We all should have a solid understanding of what this detector actually reports, the edge cases it covers and the overall rationale behind it.

 ### Structure